Letter from the President, Rich Nielson

 We appreciate your gift to us and will use it wisely.

-Another way to donate is through Amazon Smile!Shop at https://smile.amazon.com and designate
+One way to donate is through Amazon Smile!https://smile.amazon.com

-Lindheimer Chapter Texas Master Naturalist™ as your charity of choice.
+and designate Lindheimer Chapter Texas Master Naturalist™ as your charity.